JasperBraun/SDRAP/README.md

 ### Alignment merging

+Sequence alignments are obtained using BLAST with the `-ungapped` flag (full parameter list:
+`-task megablast -ungapped -lcase\_masking -word\_size 18 -dust no -max\_hsps 10000 -max\_target\_seqs 10000`)
-Sequence alignments are obtained using BLAST with the `-ungapped` flag to avoid falsely combining alignments that reflect sequences of unscrambled MDSs to single large gapped alignments.
+to avoid falsely combining alignments that reflect sequences of unscrambled MDSs to single large gapped alignments.
 To avoid falsely leaving sets of alignments which reflect a single MDS fragmented, some of these ungapped sequence alignments are merged during the [Preliminary annotation step](#preliminary-annotation-algorithm)